jonbleibdrey/listen-to-humans-client/README.md

 Project Name:
 Read by Humans

-An website used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+An website used to filter data Google Book API built with React, npm, JavaScript, and CSS.

 Project Status
 (only necessary if incomplete)